Evanescent field: Evanescent wave applications

 where $k$ is the maximal wave vector that can be resolved, $d$ is the distance between the object and the sensor, and $\delta$ is a measure of the quality of the sensor.

 More generally, practical applications of evanescent waves can be classified as (1) those in which the energy associated with the wave is used to excite some other phenomenon within the region of space where the original traveling wave becomes evanescent (for example, as in the total internal reflection fluorescence microscope) or (2) those in which the evanescent wave couples two media in which traveling waves are allowed, and hence permits the transfer of energy or a particle between the media (depending on the wave equation in use), even though no traveling-wave solutions are allowed in the region of space between the two media.
-An example of this is so-called wave-mechanical tunnelling, and is known generally as evanescent wave coupling.
+An example of this is wave-mechanical tunnelling, and is known generally as evanescent wave coupling.